vmbdev/littleterrarium-web/README.md

 npm run build
 ```

 This will produce a **dist** folder with the static content.
-If you move this
-folder (or make a symlink) into Little Terrarium backend it will detect it on
+Place it in the
+LT backend root directory and when started, it will detect the content and
-start and serve it under the base URL.
+serve it in the base URL.
+If i18n is used, the backend will detect it and
+automatically serve the necessary paths (i.e. /fr/ if a French build is
+detected).

 ## Built with